BU-Spark/pitne-affordable-housing-efficacy/dataset-documentation/DATASETDOC-fall25-teamA.md

 * What is the link to your project’s Google Drive folder? \*\**This should be a Spark\!
 Owned Google Drive folder \- please contact your PM if you do not have access\*\**
 [Link](https://drive.google.com/drive/u/1/folders/1p01teV8XJz43jc-hNAiNo4L22ePyiaex)
 * In your own words, what is this project about?
 What is the goal of this project?
 * Who is the client for the project?

+David Gasser and Josh Vogel

 * Who are the client contacts for the project?

 * What class was this project part of?

+DS 701 at Boston University

 ***Dataset Information***